ropensci/dittodb/README.md

 On continuous integration, (using GitHub Actions) these scripts in the `db-setup` directory are used to set up these test databases so we can run integration tests (predominantly in the file `tests/testthat/test-dbi-generic-integration.R`).

----
+-## Code of Conduct
 Please note that the 'dittodb' project is released with a  [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.